 Brand Name: Zoladex

 Zoladex is used for:

 Treating prostate cancer.
+It is also used to treat endometriosis, to cause endometrial thinning before endometrial ablation, and to treat symptoms of advanced breast cancer in certain women.
 It may also be used for other conditions as determined by your doctor.

 Zoladex is a synthetic analog of gonadotropin-releasing hormone (GnRH).
-It works by decreasing levels of certain hormones produced by the testes and preventing the growth of certain tumors that need these hormones to grow.
+It works by decreasing the production of certain hormones by the testes or ovaries.

 Do NOT use Zoladex if:

 - you are allergic to any ingredient in Zoladex, GnRH, or another GnRH agonist (eg, histrelin)

 - you are pregnant, may become pregnant, or are breast-feeding